-An Access app is a database that you use in a standard web browser, but which you design and modify in Access 2013.
-The data and database objects are stored in SQL Server or Microsoft Azure SQL Database, so can share the data within your organization using on-premises SharePoint 2013 or Office 365 for business.
+An Access app is a database that you use in a standard web browser, but which you design and modify in Access 2013 or later.
+The data and database objects are stored in SQL Server or Microsoft Azure SQL Database, so you can share the data within your organization using on-premises SharePoint 2013 or Office 365 for business.

-Open Access 2013 and click Custom web app.
+Open Access 2013 or later and click Custom web app.

-Enter a name and the location for your app (you can also select a location from the Locations list), and click Create.
+Enter a name and the server location for your app (you can also select a server location from the Locations list), and click Create.

 Tip To check your server location or database name, click the File tab > Info.